 For anyone in this position, there are transitional arrangements in place.
-These mean you can pay to 'plug the gaps' for any gaps in your record as far back as 2006.
-However, this arrangement finishes in April 2023 and after that you can only fill gaps within the last 6 years.
+These mean you can pay to 'plug the gaps' for any gaps in your record up to the last 6 years.

 What can you do and what do you need to know?